The Quiet Role of Plants on a Language Holiday

 (Artist Adam J. Kurtz has a lot to say in favour of risking being corny by being sincere in his You Are Here – For Now podcast).

-Firstly, we’ve talked about almost everything over the last couple of weeks.
-As she’s been welcomed into my world in Scotland, she has also encountered my family life.
-We’ve covered a lot!
+We’ve talked about almost everything over the last couple of weeks.
+As she’s been welcomed into my world here in Scotland, she’s also stepped into my family life.
+We’ve covered a lot of ground together.

 When your experience is memorable,